18 Autism Myths Doctors Wish You’d Stop Believing

 Myth: Children get autism from bad parenting

 Genetic and early brain development changes that influence autism “start to happen when your child is in the womb and are not affected by parenting styles as the children grow,” explains Dr. Bugembe.
-A report published in a Polish medical journal indicates that some individuals with autism may be more susceptible as a fetus or after birth to environmental factors.
+This report indicates that some individuals with autism may be more susceptible as a fetus or after birth to environmental factors.
 A paper published in Current Pharmaceutical Design suggests a combination of factors may be at play: an environmental stimulus and genetic or epigenetic predisposition, combined with biome depletion.
 In other words, bad parenting didn’t bring on autism.
 It can certainly make matters worse, but it won’t cause a child to develop autism.
 Unfortunately, this is a myth that puts a lot of unnecessary stress on parents of children with the disorder.
-Here are some other things you should never, ever say to an autism parent.
+Here are some other things you should never say to an autism parent.

 Myth: Individuals with autism are uncaring and selfish